adarshkumarsingh83/micro_services/APPLICATION/springboot-resilience4j-example/APPLICATIONS/springboot-resilience4j-retry/client-application/README.md

   ]
 }
 ```
+* stop the server application then try to hitting the service after some call it will send response from fallback
 * abnormal execution with circuit breaker
 ```
 {
-  "msg": "response from local server",
+  "msg": "response from local server :=> remote server is down ", "data": [
-  "data": [
     "sonu",
     "radha",